HamzaImtiaz03/AI-SaaS-Web-App/README.md

 Cleo Studio is a cutting-edge, SaaS-based AI web application that enables users to generate professional, high-quality product advertisements in seconds using advanced AI models.
 Built with a focus on marketing automation and visual storytelling, the app leverages Bria AI’s image generation APIs to turn simple product descriptions or reference images into stunning lifestyle visuals — complete with custom backgrounds, shadows, and call-to-action overlays.

+## 💡 API Key

+You can get your API Key easily from Bria.ai , it's a simple two click authentication and sign up , after creating your account you can easily access your API Key.

 ## 🌟 Features

 - 🖼️ Generate HD product images from text prompts